proxmox-lxc-autoscale

 Important Parameters

-The configuration file uses a YAML format to define various settings.
-Below is a detailed explanation of the default parameters and how they influence the scaling behavior.
+The configuration file uses YAML format.
+Below is an explanation of the default parameters.

 # Default configuration values